BUZZARDGTA/GTA-V-Session-Sniffer/README.md

 ## About Usernames Decryption/Resolving

-The script **does not decrypt or resolve usernames**\* associated with IPs but allows manual assignment using UserIP database files.
+The script **does not decrypt or resolve usernames**\* but allows manual assignment via UserIP database files.
 This functionality used to be possible on old-gen consoles (PS3 and Xbox 360) but has been patched in next-gen.

 \*_As of v1.1.4, username detection for GTA V (PC) is supported via these **mod menu** plugins:_